eafit-apolo/apolo-users/docs/source/software/applications/mpich/3.3.2/index.rst

 .. note::

     The configure can vary on the environment you are working on.
 In Apolo the only way to make it function is to burn the environmental variables directly in the configure.
-    In your environment this may not be necessary.
+    Also you may need to unset F90 and F90FLAGS variables depending in your enviroment.

 Author
 ------
  - Tomas David Navarro
- - Santigo alzate Cardona
+ - Santigo Alzate Cardona